top of page

 We collect your personal information in the following ways:

-1. When you become a patient of Bondi Doctors you will be required to supply personal and demographic information, as well as health information such as allergies, health, and family history.
+• When you become a patient, you will be required to supply personal and demographic information, as well as health information such as allergies, health, and family history.

-3. We may also collect your personal information when you visit our website, send us an email or SMS, telephone us, make an online appointment or communicate with us using social media.
+• We may collect information when you visit our website, contact us electronically, telephone us, make an online appointment or interact with us on social media.

 • Your guardian or responsible person;

-• Other involved healthcare providers, such as specialists, allied health professionals, hospitals, community health services, and pathology and diagnostic imaging services;
+• Hospitals, community health services, pathology, and diagnostic imaging services;

-• Your health fund, Medicare, or the Department of Veterans’ Affairs (as necessary).
+• Medicare, your health fund, or the Department of Veterans' Affairs.

 Sharing your personal information